odoo/documentation/content/administration/install/deploy.rst

 ====================

 This document describes basic steps to set up Odoo in production or on an internet-facing server.
-It follows :ref:`installation <setup/install>`, and is not generally necessary for a development systems that is not exposed on the internet.
+It follows :doc:`installation <../install>`, and is not generally necessary for a development systems that is not exposed on the internet.